daidedou/daidedou.github.io/_publications/2025-non-rigid-diff.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/images/nonrigiddiff/resume_approach.png){: .align-center}

 Given a pair of shapes, and a trained **spectral functional map model**, we train a feature encoder, $$F_i = f_\theta(\mathcal{S}_i)$$.
 We use the features from the encoder in a Siamese way on the two input shapes.
-Given tentative features we first estimate the functional map $C$ à la deep functional maps way, with an input mask is distilled from the model.
+Given tentative features we first estimate the functional map $$C$$ à la deep functional maps way, with the difference that the regularization mask is distilled from the model.
 We then evaluate a distillation loss (Eq (13) in the paper) to optimize the parameters of the feature extractor $$f_\theta$$ through back-propagation.
 Once the optimal parameters are computed, we take the associated functional map C and finally convert it to a point to point map through with the standard approach.

+Notably, our pipeline differs from previous deep functional maps approaches in that we _avoid axiomatic priors_, such as Laplacian Commutativity or Orthogonality, both when estimating the mask and applying the training loss.
+Instead, all of our regularization and objective terms, except for the basic properness term, are derived **solely from available training data**.

 #  Results